BoundedPowerFoundation/bounded-power-framework/zzz-Absurdity/absurdity-4js.md

 \---

-*A short reading note on Structural Constitution of Bounded Power Theory.
+*A short reading note on Structural Constitution of Bounded Power Reasoning.
 Offered as one reader's account of what the document seems to be doing and why it might matter.*